-under acidic conditions to form a yellow color in proportion to the amount of hydrazine present.
+under acidic conditions to form a yellow color in proportion

+to the amount of hydrazine present.

-SAMPLE HANDLING Samples should be analyzed as soon as possible after collection due to the ease with which hydrazine becomes collection due to the ease with which hydrazine becomes oxidized.
+Samples should be analyzed as soon as possible after collection due to the ease with which hydrazine becomes oxidized.
 Acidification of the sample may increase the time between collection and analysis.